drupol/master-thesis/README.md

 # Reproducibility in Software Engineering (RiSE)

-This repository contains the sources of my master's thesis in computer science, entitled "Reproducibility in Software Engineering", that was completed in June 2024 at the [University Of Mons] under the supervision of Professor [Tom Mens], director of the Software Engineering Lab.
+This repository contains the sources of my master's thesis in computer science, entitled "Reproducibility in Software Engineering", that was completed in June 2024 at the [University Of Mons] under the supervision of Professor [Tom Mens], director of the [Software Engineering Lab].

+Founded in October 2003, the [Software Engineering Lab] carries out research in the domains of open source software, empirical software engineering, software ecosystems, software evolution, and software modeling.
+The lab is directed by Professor [Tom Mens], and is part of the [Department of Computer Science] of the [Faculty of Sciences] of the [University of Mons], Belgium.

 ## Abstract